-\citep{B66, W74, MS90}.
-The small amplitude parameter is present explicitly in this model and cannot be scaled out.
+{\crr (see \citet{B66, W74, MS90} and references therein).} The small amplitude parameter is present explicitly in this model.
 The eKdV equation has similarly been derived and used in many different physical contexts, for example, surface water waves \citep{HFMS21,HFS22}, internal water waves \citep{LY96,STCK25}, gravity-capillary waves \citep{AS85,HS88,B91}, plasma physics \citep{KO69}, waves under an ice sheet \citep{GP14} and undular bores generated by fracture in solids \citep{HRHK21}.
-There also exist counterparts in cylindrical geometry \citep{HFMS21, STCK24} that were shown to perform considerably better than the respective leading order approximation of the cylindrical KdV (cKdV) equation for moderate amplitudes, see \cite{STCK24}.
+There also exist counterparts in cylindrical geometry \citep{HFMS21, STCK24} that were shown to perform considerably better than the respective leading order approximation of the {\crr cylindrical KdV} equation for moderate amplitudes, see \cite{STCK24}.
 There are fewer analytical results for the eKdV equation as it is not integrable, except for special parameter values, which are not the subject of this study, where we concern ourselves with the generic case.

-Rather than compute all of the nonlinear terms that appear at the second order it can be reasoned that when the coefficient of the leading order quadratic nonlinearity term is small or vanishing it could be useful to include only the next nonlinear term in the asymptotic expansion.
+Rather than {\crr retaining} all of the nonlinear terms that appear at the second order it can be reasoned that when the coefficient of the leading order quadratic nonlinearity term is small or vanishing it could be useful to include only the next nonlinear term in the asymptotic expansion.
 This can be obtained from the eKdV equation by setting $\gamma_1 = \gamma_2 = \beta_1 = 0$ and this yields the truncated Gardner equation

-The Gardner equation admits soliton solutions and for internal waves supports long-lived table top solitons (e.g. \citet{G05} and the references therein).
-It has been shown that an improvement can be made to the coefficient of the cubic nonlinearity term by applying a non-local near-identity transformation (NIT) to the full eKdV equation (\ref{1}) \citep{GBK20}.
+{\crr The Gardner equation admits soliton solutions, including table-top solitons.
+It has been used to model many nonlinear wave processes observed in the oceans } (see \citet{GPT99, GPPS02, G05, KRTKP16} and the references therein).
+Recently, it has been shown that an improvement can be made to the coefficient of the cubic nonlinearity term by applying a nonlocal {\crr Kodama-Fokas-Liu} near-identity transformation (NIT) \citep{K85a,K85b,FL96} to the full eKdV equation (\ref{1}) \citep{GBK20, STCK24}.
 The result is an `improved Gardner equation' such that